Here Are the 6 Best Places To Go Sled Riding In Michigan This Winter

 Are there any sled riding hills in Michigan?

 Sled riding hills are nearly as common as snow tubing hills in Michigan.
 Of all the sled riding hills in Michigan, though, Shiawassee Sled Hill in Farmington remains a local favorite.
 The perfect place to get your fill of cold-weather thrills, the hill is pretty expansive, sending sledders on a fun-filled ride.
 The perks don’t end there, though.
 There’s also a wide, fenced-off walking path, which allows sledders to safely make their way back up the hill.
 Another popular sled riding hill in Michigan is the City Forest Sledding Hill at Midland City Forest Park.
 The hill features several lanes, virtually eliminating the risk of accidents.
 Plus, it’s groomed daily.
 Sledders can use their own equipment; however, steel runner sleds, toboggans, and snowboards are not permitted on the hill.
-For more info, check out the City of Midland website.

 Aside from tubing hills in Michigan, what are some other fun winter activities?

 Tubing hills in Michigan aren’t the only option for winter fun.
 There are plenty of other ways to enjoy the season and its frigid temperatures, including dog sledding.
 Offering a high-speed adventure like no other, the sleds are pulled by huskies, giving riders amazing, close-up views of the glistening winter landscape.
 Not interested in hopping aboard a sled yourself?
 No problem!
 The state hosts several dog sledding races, so you can comfortably watch from the sidelines.
-For more info on dog sledding in Michigan, click here.